 Greater Mooses Tooth Unit Proposed Development Project

-Read: Final Supplemental EIS for the Greater Mooses Tooth Unit 1
+Read: Record of Decision for the Greater Mooses Tooth Unit 1

 On July 22, 2013, ConocoPhillips Alaska, Inc. (CPAI) submitted an application with BLM for issuance of a right-of-way grant and related authorizations to construct, operate, and maintain a drill site, access road, pipelines, and ancillary facilities to support development of petroleum resources in the Greater Mooses Tooth Unit 1.
 The proposed drill site location and majority of the infield roads and pipeline route are on BLM-managed lands.

 A Supplemental Environmental Impact Statement (SEIS) was prepared to supplement the Alpine Satellite Development Plan (ASDP) Final EIS, dated September 2004, which analyzed the establishment of satellite oil production pads and associated infrastructure within the Alpine field.
 The SEIS tiers to the ASDP Final EIS, and the National Petroleum Reserve in Alaska (NPR-A) Final Integrated Activity Plan/EIS, finalized in November 2012.

 The Greater Mooses Tooth Unit 1 (GMT1) project would facilitate the first production of oil from federal lands in the NPR-A.